node-saml/xml-crypto/README.md

 Now define the extension point you want to implement.
 You can choose one or more.

-To determine the inclusion and contents of a `<KeyInfo />` element, the function `getKeyInfoContent()` is called.
+To determine the inclusion and contents of a `<KeyInfo />` element, the function `this.getKeyInfoContent()` is called.
 There is a default implementation of this.
-If you wish to change this implementation, provide your own function assigned to the property `.getKeyInfoContent`.
-If there are no attributes and no contents to the `<KeyInfo />` element, it won't be included in the generated XML.
+If you wish to change this implementation, provide your own function assigned to the property `this.getKeyInfoContent`.
+If you prefer to use the default implementation, assign `SignedXml.getKeyInfoContent` to `this.getKeyInfoContent` If there are no attributes and no contents to the `<KeyInfo />` element, it won't be included in the generated XML.